haltakov/suboptimal/explanations/math-terms.md

 ## Math Terms

-Here you will find explanations of some math terms that are often used in Machine Learning and that may sound scary to beginners.
-They are not...
+Here you will find explanations of some math terms often used in Machine Learning.
+They may sound scary to beginners, but they are not that hard.

 <table>
 <thead>